 Blood glucose targets are not the same for everyone.
 There is no single “perfect” number that applies to every person, because blood sugar changes depending on the time of day, meals, medication, activity, and individual health needs.

-When we interpret a glucose reading, we first need to ask:
+When we interpret a glucose reading, we first need to ask the following:

 For many people living with diabetes, commonly used blood sugar targets are: